You've probably seen someone acting out a heart attack in a movie. The actor clutches his chest and falls to the ground.

+That isn't necessarily what happens in real life.
 Some heart attacks start slowly.
-You may have some mild chest pain or discomfort.
-You may not think you're having a heart attack and wait too long to get help.
+You may have mild chest pain or discomfort — or no pain at all.
+You may not realize you're having a heart attack.

-- Chest pain or discomfort, usually in the center of your chest.
-It may last longer than a few minutes, or it may go away and come back.
-You may feel pressure, squeezing, pain, or fullness.
+- Chest pain or discomfort, usually in the center or left side of your chest.
+It may last longer than a few minutes, or it may go away and return.
+You may feel pressure, squeezing, pain or fullness.

-- Pain or discomfort in other areas.
-You could have pain in one or both of your arms, neck, jaw, back, or stomach.
+- Pain or discomfort in the upper body.
+You could have pain in one or both arms, neck, jaw, back, shoulders or stomach.

 - Shortness of breath.
 You may have this with or without chest pain or discomfort.

 - Other symptoms, such as nausea, breaking out in a cold sweat, or feeling lightheaded.
 Some people may feel unusually tired.

 While chest pain is the most common symptom of a heart attack, not everyone has it.
 Some people have what is known as a "silent" heart attack — one with little or no symptoms.
 Women, older people and people with diabetes are more likely not to have chest pain.
 Women are more likely than men to feel shortness of breath, experience vomiting or nausea, and pain in the shoulders, jaw or back.
 They are somewhat more likely to feel fatigued, sometimes for days.